test-kitchen/test-kitchen/docs/content/docs/getting-started/15-adding-test.md

 server-ubuntu-1604  Vagrant  ChefZero     Inspec    Ssh        Created      Kitchen::ActionFailed
 ~~~

-Yes, you can specify one or more instances with the same Ruby regular expression globbing as any other `kitchen` subcommands.
+Yes, you can specify one or more instances with the same Ruby regular expression globbing as any other `kitchen` sub-commands.

 Okay, no recipe called `server` in our Git cookbook.
 Let's go create one.